clairey-zx81/json-model/SPEC.md

 Property combinations are preprocessed as follow:

-1. definitions are followed to substitute the corresponding objects and or/xor compositions of object models.
-If one definition is _not_ an object model, this is an error and the model is rejected.
+1. definitions are followed to substitute the corresponding simple objects and or/xor compositions of object models (recursively).
+   If one definition is _not_ an object model, this is an error and must be rejected.
-2. the `+` operator is distributed over `|` and `^` lists, so that the resulting merge involves only or/xor of simple object models.
+2. the `+` operator is distributed over `|` and `^` lists, so that the resulting merge involves only or/xor of **simple** object models.
 3. object properties are merged with the following rules:
    - mandatory named properties take priority over optional named properties.
    - regular expression properties, left to right.
    - reference properties, left to right.
    - catch all property.
 4. the model values can be merge if and only if they are compatible:
-   - they are strictly _equal_ (ignoring comments).
+   - they are _equal_ (ignoring comments and property ordering), or
-   - or one is the special `"$ANY"` model, in which case the most restrictive is kept.
+   - one is the special `"$ANY"` model, in which case the other model is kept.

 Incompatible property value models must be treated as errors and rejected.